nreaLms/halflife-featureful/README.md

 #### Sven Co-op

-Besides opfor entities there're some features made for compatibility with Sven Co-op maps.
+Besides some opfor and sven co-op entities mentioned above there're some features made for compatibility with Sven Co-op maps.

 * trigger_push has 'No clients' and 'No monsters' flags
 * 'Explosive Only' flag for breakables.